Akuli/asda/README.md

 prints forever, and can't be tested with an output file), add a test to `pyasda-tests/test_examples.py`.

-You can run all tests like this:
+You can run asdac tests like this:

 ```
-$ python3 -m pytest
+$ python3 -m pytest asdac-tests
 ```

 If you also want to see coverage (the tests will run slower), run them like